Localized prostate cancer

 • The risk of developing prostate cancer increases with age.

-• Prostate cancer screening includes palpation (touching) and a PSA test.
+• Prostate cancer screening includes palpation (feeling the prostate) and a PSA test (paid out of pocket in Germany).

 • The treatment options for cancer that is growing slowly include active surveillance, radiotherapy and surgery.